-Note 2: If you see a color-marked or unusual RTHU, other species of hummingbirds (vagrants), or ANY hummingbird from mid-October through mid-March, describe the color markings and shape of beak.
+Note 2: If you see a color-marked RTHU, describe the color markings and attempt to observe whether the bird is banded and on which leg.
+If you see a RTHU with unusual colors (albinism, leucism, etc.) make note of the colors and patterns and get a photo if possible.
 Record your observations on the Ruby-throated Hummingbird Sighting Data Sheet.
 Contact Hilton Pond Center for Piedmont Natural History at research@hiltonpond.org or (803) 684-5852 as soon as possible.